VH-EAC. Lockheed L-1049 Constellation. c/n 4606.

 Returned to service - December 11, 1957

-Take-off was aborted before 'V1' was reached due to power drop in Number 3 engine
+The take-off was aborted before 'V1' was reached due to a power drop in Number 3 engine

-As aircraft skidded off the end of the wet runway the port undercarriage collapsed
+As the aircraft skidded off the end of the wet runway the port undercarriage collapsed

 The 38 passengers and 12 crew evacuated the aircraft before it was destroyed by fire